eugenewebdevs/python-quick-start/README.md

 - git commit - commit staged files
 - git push - push committed files to a repository

-There is a lot more but this is just away tyo bry  yhe files you have been working on to the source of truth.
+There is a lot more but this is just a way to bring the files you have been working on to the source of truth.
 Pushing these files makes the changes available to others also working in the repository